• Skip to primary navigation

 Relationship Issues

-Breaking up with a loved one, divorce or death are common relationsthip triggers.
+Breaking up with a loved one, divorce or death are common relationship triggers.
 These may not be situations you can avoid, though.
 Rather, if you are going through these more challenging instances, it is best to work closely with your therapist and doctors to monitor your condition to help you avoid the onset of significant relapse.
 A person with mental illness of any type may find it hard to navigate complex relationships with ease.
-This may mean there’s a need for more family or group therapy.
+This may mean there’s a need for more family members or support group therapy.

 Unrealistic Expectations

 Bipolar condition is a good example of how unrealistic expectations can create problems for a person with mental illness.
 If you’re hoping for a very good outcome to happen, and it doesn’t happen, it can create a very sudden drop in your mood.
-In some situations, these unexpected expectations can be related to school, relationships, work or just day-to-day life.
+In some situations, these unexpected expectations can be related to school, relationships, work, or just day-to-day life.
 It can lead to difficulty coping with reality, especially when those expectations are life-changing.

 Substance Use